 If you enjoy grilling delicious food on your BBQ like most people, then you know how important it is to properly care for, clean, and maintain your most prized summertime tool.
-Over time, tar and grease can eventually build up along the bottom of your grill or smoker and make a nasty mess while attracting both bacteria and insects.
+Over time, tar and excess grease can eventually build up along the bottom of your grill or smoker and make a nasty mess while attracting both bacteria and insects.
 But, by incorporating a few good housekeeping rules you can help keep your grill or smoker in top form.

 Cleaning a Grimy BBQ Smoker

-If you’ve cooked food a number of times in your smoker without giving it a good cleaning, then it’s likely you have a significant layer of nasty sludge covering the bottom of your BBQ pit.
+If you’ve cooked food a number of times in your smoker without giving it a good cleaning, then it’s likely you have a significant layer of nasty sludge and black mold covering the bottom of your BBQ pit.
 Don’t worry, there’s still hope.
 Although it’s a very messy task, you’ll need to clean out that caked-on sludge in order to get your smoker working efficiently again.

 Mold loves grease and moisture.
 Therefore, every time you’re done cooking, it’s time to superheat your BBQ cooker and add more fresh coal if needed.
 It’s important to burn off every bit of residual food and scrape the grease off the inside using a plastic putty knife on a regular basis, especially if you don’t use it very often.
 After your cooker is clean, store it with the vents wide open and somewhere dry to prevent moisture from getting trapped inside the pit.